zoezirlin/Housing-Prices-Regression/README.md

 ### What still needs to be done

-Regression model, though it has a high adjusted R^2 value, (.819), there is an excessive nonconstant variance making a megaphone effect the residual modeling.
+Regression model, though it has a high adjusted R^2 value, (.819), has excessive nonconstant variance, making a megaphone effect in the residual modeling.

 "If a residual plot against a predictor exhibits a megaphone shape, then regress the absolute values of the residuals against that predictor.
 The resulting fitted values of this regression are estimates of σi.
 (And remember wi=1/σ2i)." (https://online.stat.psu.edu/stat462/node/186/)